Mazhichaoruya/Object-Detection-and-location-RealsenseD435/README.md

 python3 main.py
 ```
 ## Example
+Old_version:
 ![gif](https://github.com/Mazhichaoruya/Objection-Detection-and-location-RealsenseD435/blob/master/Gif/C%2B%2B.gif)
 The windows show the Classname and Position in Camera coordinate system of Objection

 ## To be continue
 I will continue to slove the problems of loss targets' depth information when one Box have two or more targets
 Find some faster Models of Objection and Try to use cuda acceleration